Michael Kusugak: Themes

 Kusugak's work reflects many of the common themes in Canadian Indigenous children's literature.
 In his books, many of the heroes are strong female protagonists, girls who get themselves out of tight situations by being clever and resourceful.
 This is one of the ways that Indigenous authors try to counteract the particularly harsh destruction of Indigenous women, by European colonizers.

 Another theme is Kusugak's focus on home and family, and the essential role of elders, particularly grandmothers.
 This is common as a way for Aboriginal authors to create positive cultural associations for children, and a positive image of home, which includes ‘the land’ much more than a physical house in Kusugak's stories.
 Often, his main characters are warned by a parent or grandparent about a potential danger, but don't believe them.
 In the end, they learn their lesson the hard way and learn to trust the knowledge of their elders.

-In Kusugak's first book, A Promise is a Promise, a girl named Allashua decides that her mother's warnings about the sea ice must be wrong, and decides to go and play near the cracks in the spring ice.
-She is taken by creatures who live under the ice, the Qallupilluit, who crave children but have promised never to take children who are with their parents.
-Allashua makes a bargain with the creatures, and promises that she will bring them more children if they let her go.
-She gets all the way back home before freezing solid, and after her parents warm her up, she tells them what she promised.
-They come up with a plan and together outwit the Qallupilluit, so Allashua and all her brothers and sisters are safe.

-Works
+Publications

 Michael Kusugak has written picture books, young readers’ novels and chapter books, and one non-fiction picture book.